Abdelali-Saaid/CBC_Encryption/README.md

 ## Acknowledgments
 - This library uses the OpenSSL library for cryptographic operations.
 - For more information about OpenSSL, visit https://www.openssl.org.

-Acknowledgments
-Built with OpenSSL cryptographic library
+- with OpenSSL cryptographic library

-Implements NIST-approved algorithms
+- Implements NIST-approved algorithms

-Follows cryptographic best practices
+- Follows cryptographic best practices

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.